rdspring1/CarND-LaneLines-P1/README.md

 ###2.
 Identify potential shortcomings with your current pipeline

-In the challenge video, the left lane line does not follow the yellow line exactly.
+In the challenge video, the left lane line does not follow the yellow line drifts a bit towards the right.
 During the section of the video where the road color changes from black to white, the yellow line is difficult to see, so my model relies on the previous lane line.
-The lane line drifts a bit towards the right.
+A solution is to use a different color space where white and yellow do not appear similarly such that the edge detector can find the lane line more easily.

 ![alt text][challenge1_original]
 ![alt text][challenge1_highlight]